-Tomás Palacios is the Emmanuel E. Landsman Career Development Associate Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
-He is affiliated with the Department of Electrical Engineering and Computer Science and with the Microsystems Technology Laboratory.
-He studied Telecommunication Engineer in the Polytechnic University of Madrid, and he received his MS and PhD degrees in Electrical Engineering from the University of California – Santa Barbara in 2004 and 2006, respectively.
+Tomás Palacios is an Associate Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
+He is affiliated with the Department of Electrical Engineering and Computer Science and with the Microsystems Technology Laboratory (MTL).
+He studied Electronics at the Polytechnic University of Madrid, and he received his MS and PhD degrees in Electrical Engineering from the University of California, Santa Barbara (UCSB) in 2004 and 2006, respectively.

 In 1997, Tomás joined the Institute for Systems based on Optoelectronics and Microtechnology (ISOM) in Spain.
 There, he did research on semiconductor fabrication technology, ultraviolet photodetectors, surface acoustic wave filters and high electron mobility transistors.
 In the summer of 2000, he worked in the Microelectronics Group of the European Organization for Nuclear Research (CERN, Geneva) where he collaborated in the design of new Si transistors for radiation-hard and low noise electronics.
 In 2002, he joined Prof. Umesh Mishra´s group at UCSB where he developed new transistors based on nitrides semiconductors for mm-wave applications and he established the state-of-the-art in high frequency and high power applications.